-I the undersigned declare that: Child protection procedure
+I the undersigned declare that:

-General communication/behaviour
+General communication/behaviour Child protection procedure

-- I will always treat children equally regardless of their age, gender, language, religion, ethnicity or sexual orientation. - I will always consider children partners and listen to them. - I will always make sure that the child does not get into trouble. - I will always treat the child's and his/her family's personal data in confidentiality. - I will always communicate according to the child's age and maturity. - When communicating I will always be attentive to the child's limits and sensibility - I will always ensure that secrets I was entrusted with by a child or a group of children are treated confidentially and seriously. - I will always respect the limits of my relationship with children: I will not engage in a friendship or a sexual relationship with children and I will not share with them any personal issues. - I will show a good example.

-- I will immediately report when detecting abuse or violation of law. - I consider every child to be equal and handle their cases without discrimination. - I declare zero tolerance on any form of violence or maltreatment against children. - I abide by the general rules applicable to the profession as well as the framework set out by the Foundation. - I particularly pay attention not to intensify the child's feeling of being victimised when the suspicion of abuse or violence arises in relation to him/her.
+I will always treat children equally regardless of their age, gender, language, religion, ethnicity or sexual orientation.
+I will always consider children partners and listen to them.
+I will always make sure that the child does not get into trouble.
+I will always treat the child's and his/her family's personal data in confidentiality.
+I will always communicate according to the child's age and maturity.
+When communicating I will always be attentive to the child's limits and sensibility I will always ensure that secrets I was entrusted with by a child or a group of children are treated confidentially and seriously.
+I will always respect the limits of my relationship with children: I will not engage in a friendship or a sexual relationship with children and I will not share with them any personal issues.
+I will immediately report when detecting abuse or violation of law.
+I consider every child to be equal and handle their cases without discrimination.
+I declare zero tolerance on any form of violence or maltreatment against children.
+I abide by the general rules applicable to the profession as well as the framework set out by the Foundation.
+I particularly pay attention not to intensify the child's feeling of being victimised when the suspicion of abuse or violence arises in relation to him/her.

+I will show a good example.

+Conferences/Trainings Child participation